Missed Chapter 1?

-Seated in the first couple of rows of pews were maybe a few dozen or so knights and squires, a smattering of my brothers-in-arms who laughed every time I whiffed a blow or landed on my ass when I tried to mount a horse.
-These were the people that refused to sit with me during meals and would make “jokes.”
-Like leaving a box of beetles under the sheets at the foot of my bed or pissing in my mug before handing me ale.
+Seated in the first two rows of pews were maybe a few dozen or so Knights and squires, a smattering of my brothers-in-arms who enjoyed the habit of laughing every time I whiffed a blow orlanded on my ass when I tried to mount a horse.
+These were the people that refused to sit with me during meals and would make “jokes,” like leaving a box of beetles under the sheets at the foot of my bed or pissing in my mug before handing me ale.
 I had not broken bread with these sons-of-bitches for four years, having long since given over to taking my meals in darkened corners of the training grounds rather than in the din of the mess hall.

 Then I spotted her.
 Marissa Rice.
-The love of my short and unremarkable life.
-Well, the unrequited love, anyway.
+The romantic obsession of my short and unremarkable life.
 Her father, Commander William Rice, was one of my father’s lieutenants.
 He was a cruel taskmaster, much detested by me and every other man under his command.
 In this, at least, I had some support.
 The other squires all whispered his name with curses on their breath.
 His daughter, though, she was unlike him in every way.
 She was a vision of beauty.
 Her nose stood out from her face in perfect harmony with her cheeks, and her small mouth seemed to resonate with unexpressed secrets.
-Her hair was golden-brown wisps of pulled taffy, wisps that spun themselves into a flowing tapestry that ran down her neck and shoulders.
+Her hair was a shock of golden-brown, tresses of pulled taffy that wove together into a flowing tapestry that cascaded down her neck and shoulders.

 Marissa’s beauty was not just physical.
-She had grace and poise that made me believe she may have better been suited to life in the heavens than here on earth.
-Kind to me, she was a rarity in the cold misery of this world.
-When I reddened as I spoke to her, she never once smiled in mockery.
-When I lost my words, which was often around her, she patiently waited for me to find them.
+She had grace and poise that made me believe she may have better been suited to life in the heavens than here on Clovir.
+Kind to me, she was a rare flame in the damp misery of this world.
+When I unfailingly reddened as I spoke to her, she never once smiled in mockery.
+When I lost my words, which happened often in her presence, she patiently waited for me to find them.
 She asked me questions and seemed interested in my answers.

 Thank the Christ-man for my brother’s kindness!
-I had not the slightest whiff of an inkling of a notion that this woman would be present for the utter joke that was about to take place.
-I was prepared to show up in ill-fitting clothes and stinking of shit.
+I had not the slightest whiff of an inkling of a notion that this woman would be in attendance for the utter joke that was about to take place.
+I thought back in horror at how I was prepared to show up in ill-fitting clothes and stinking of shite.
 It was less out of clear filth-soaked necessity and more out of hatred for my fellows.
 If I had really wanted to, I could have found the proper clothing on my own, before my brother’s intervention.
 But I had wanted to play the part, to be the complete fuck up of a son and a squire.
 My father deserved it, the withering cold bastard.
-My brother, the golden cock, he deserved it.
-The slack-jawed squires and cruel knights that were to witness the spectacle: they deserved it, too.
+My brother, the infallible cock, he deserved it.
+The slack-jawed squires and cruel Knights that were to witness the spectacle: they deserved it, too.

 I didn’t really desire to jeopardize my relationship with that creature out of spite for my family and comrades-in-arms.
 If I am honest with myself about my intentions back then, I was less worried about Marissa’s true feelings than what it might have done to my chances of getting her into the marriage bed.
 She was incomprehensibly beautiful.
 My eyes and loins dripped with lust at the mere thought of picking that sweet fruit.

 Ha!
-It was an idea that was as insane as the like of which that rattled around in the skulls of the wretches living in the sanitarium up on Meadow Hill!
+It was an idea that was as insane as the like of which that rattled around in the skulls of the wretches clinging to a half-life up in Meadow Hill Sanitarium!
 She would never agree to marry me, much less fuck me.
-Marissa was as devout as any of my female counterparts, the feminine failures at life who took the nun’s habit out of desperation when no man found her fit for marriage or for bedding.
-At least the latter type could find work at establishments like the Green Dragon.
+Marissa was as devout as any of my female counterparts, the failures at life of the fairer sex who took the nun’s habit out of desperation when no man found her fit for marriage or for bedding.
+At least the former type could find work at establishments like the Green Dragon.